h5py/h5py/docs/source/guide/dataset.rst

     .. attribute:: parent

-        A group which contains this object, according to basename(obj.name).
+        A group which contains this object, according to dirname(obj.name).

     .. attribute:: shape